bioinformatics-ca/IDE_2021/module6/README.md

 checkpoints.txt  done  final.contigs.fa  intermediate_contigs  log  options.json
 ```

 It's specifically the **final.contigs.fa** file that contains our metatranscriptome assembly.
-This will contain the largest *contiguous* sequences Megahit was able to construct from the sequence reads.
+This will contain the largest *contiguous* sequences MEGAHIT was able to construct from the sequence reads.
 We can look at the contents with the command `head`:

 **Commands**
 ```bash